Tracking & Engagement

 Google Analytics

-The most well-known and powerful analytics service.
-Offers extensive features but is complex to set up.
-Data is processed on Google servers in the USA, which requires privacy considerations.
+The most well-known and powerful analytics service, but complex to set up.
+Data is also processed on Google servers in the USA; this is covered by the EU-US Data Privacy Framework, under which Google is certified.
+You still typically need consent and a data processing agreement with Google to use it.

 Open-Source Alternatives